-On the new web applications server host, follow the instructions under Install the FME Server Web Services, for either Windows or Linux.
+On the new web applications server host, follow the instructions under Install the FME Flow Web Services, for either Windows or Linux.

-On the machine hosting the FME Server core:
+On the machine hosting the FME Flow Core:

-- Log in to the FME Server Web User Interface (http://<host>/fmeserver).
+- Open the FME Flow Web User Interface.

 Locate the FME_SERVER_WEB_URL directive and update the URL value to the new web applications server host.
 For example: